Rast1234/RRDUAL/README.md

 ## Instructions

 1. Get [Xidi](https://github.com/samuelgr/Xidi) - copy all DLLs from Win32 folder to game root
 2. Get [latest configs](https://github.com/Rast1234/RRDUAL/releases/latest), unpack into game root.
-Careful, this will overwrite your config!
+Careful, this will overwrite your current controls!
 3. Connect your controller, enjoy!
-Make sure to read `Xidi.ini` for details and tweaks
+Make sure to read `Xidi.ini` for tweaking
 4. If you are using DS4Windows: make sure that `Settings - Hide DS4 Controller` is **DISABLED**

 ## Details